volodymyrprokopyuk/kotlin-sdp/README.md

   protect the clients of the module from changes in module implementation.
 A module implements the Information Hiding principle by applying the encapsulation technique
 - **High cohesion**.
-High Cohesion is a degree to which the components inside a module belongs together.
+High Cohesion is a degree to which the components inside a module belong together.
 A module has High Cohesion when the module responsibility is clearly defined and the module has as few dependencies as possible.
 Single Responsibility Principle fosters High Cohesion
 - **Loose coupling**.
 Each module in the system has as little knowledge as possible about other modules in the system.
 Use interfaces to implement Loose Coupling between modules.
 High Cohesion fosters Loose Coupling
-- **Robustness principle**.
+- **Robustness principle** (flexible input, compliant output).
 Be conservative in what you do (produce outputs compliant with the specification).
 Be liberal in what you accept from others (validate and sanitize inputs as long as the meaning is clear)
 - **Top-down approach**.
 Mostly used in Object-Oriented Programming (OOP) with interfaces and abstract classes.
-Decomposition a system into the compositional subsystems.
+Decomposition of a system into compositional subsystems.
 An overview of the system is formulated specifying but not detailing any first-level subsystems.
 Each subsystem is then refined in yet greater detail, until the entire specification is reduced to base elements.
 Emphasize on complete understanding of the system.
-No coding can begin until a sufficient level of detail has been reached in design phase
+No coding can begin until a sufficient level of detail has been reached in the design phase
 - **Bottom-up approach**.
 Mostly used in Functional Programming (FP) with function composition.
-Composition of basic elements together into a more complex system.
+Composition of basic elements together into a more complex components.
 The individual base elements of a system are first specified in great detail.
 These elements are then linked together to form larger subsystems, until a complete top-level system is formed.
-Emphasized coding and early testing, which can begin as soon as the first module has been specified.
-There is a risk of how the modules can be linked together to form a top-level system
+Emphasize coding and early testing, which can begin as soon as the first module has been specified.
+There is a risk of how the modules can be linked together to form the top-level system
 - **RAII - Resource Acquisition Is Initialization**.
 Smart Pointer: constructor acquires, destructor releases.
-Smart Pointer is scope-based resource management.
+Smart Pointer is the scope-based resource management.
 When a resource gets out of scope via normal execution or thrown exception the resource is deallocated automatically by the Smart Pointer destructor.
 RAII only works for resources acquired and released by stack-allocated objects where there is well-defined static object lifetime
 - **OOP - Object-Oriented Programming**.
 OOP is like biological cells: messaging, state hiding, late binding.
-Object has well encapsulated structure (properties) and provides behavior (methods) through well defined interface.
-Abstraction, responsibilities and modularization are the keys to master complexity
+Object has well encapsulated structure (properties) and provides behavior (methods) through well defined interface (messages).
+Abstraction (hierarchy), separation of concerns (composability) and modularization (orthogonality) are the keys to master complexity
 - **FCoI - Favor Composition + Delegation over Inheritance**.
 Composition is black box reuse through an interface and promotes loose coupling.
 Inheritance is white box reuse through public/protected members
 - **ADP - Acyclic Dependency Principle**.
 Circular dependencies should be avoided.
-Dependency Inversion Principle or creation of a new package with common components breaks the circular dependencies
+Dependency Inversion Principle and creation of a new package with common components breaks circular dependencies
 - **LoD - Law of Demeter**.
 The Principle of Least Knowledge/Dependencies - don't talk to strangers, only talk to your immediate neighbors.
 LoD fosters Loose Coupling and Information Hiding